Leave us a message

 Historically this "diamond" wool is synonymous with luxury.

-This pashmina fur is the main source of income for nomadic herders Chang Pa and perpetuates the traditional way of life at 4600m hight, in the highlands of Ladakh, on the border of Tibet.
+This pashmina fur is the main source of income for nomadic herders Chang Pa and perpetuates the traditional way of life at 4600m high, in the highlands of Ladakh, on the border of Tibet.
 To protect their financial success, the price for their furs was set by the Indian State at 3700 rupees for 2 kg.

 For centuries, the region of Kashmir has acquired unparalleled expertise in weaving pashmina.
 However, due to political instability, the disorganized productions and sometimes-questionable business practices, this region has been loosing its supremacy compared to the production by their neighbour Nepal.
 Although Nepal does not possess the same knowledge, it is a more stable and reliable economic partner for importing countries.